By Jirapart Limaksorn, IDPC volunteer

 According to Prachathai, there are 90 rehabilitation centres funded by the government: 57 are supervised by military and police officers.
 Only 20 centres are run by the Ministry of Public Health (MPH), which are supervised by specialists in drug dependence treatment.
 According to reports on the MPH’s website, as of 2019, the 20 centres run by the MPH were more effective with a 60% ‘success rate’ while the compulsory rehabilitation centres had a success rate of 45%.
 While the definition of ‘success rate’ was not explained, it is likely that the provision of drug rehabilitation services can only be more effective if delivered by health specialists rather than military and police officers.
 The methods adopted in the military and police-run drug rehab centres are based solely on abstinence and discipline.
 Also, the Department of Corrections only has 29 psychologists serving people in 142 prisons around Thailand.

-Drug rehab or treatment programmes that solely focus on abstinence of drug use results in limited effectiveness.
+Drug rehab or treatment programmes that solely focus on abstinence of drug use result in limited effectiveness.
 An evaluation and review of Thailand’s drug rehab system concluded that the implementation of such services has not been useful in even achieving abstinence.
-While the numbers of people enrolled in drug rehabilitation programmes are high, relapse rates have remained high, motivation to access drug treatment remained low and discrimination and abuse are a frequent occurrence.
+While the numbers of people enrolled in drug rehabilitation programmes are high, relapse rates have remained high, motivation to access drug treatment remained low, and discrimination and abuse are a frequent occurrence.
 Compulsory detention in the name of treatment has been identified by UN agencies and experts from across Asia as ineffective, unsafe for clients, and costly.

-‘Even if the Ministry of Public Health were to intervene and plan the treatment for all the different centres, in the end, each centre will still operate by its capabilities.
+‘Even if the Ministry of Public Health were to intervene and plan the treatment for all the different centres, in the end, each centre can still only operate by its own capabilities.
 Centres run by the military will only focus on discipline.
 Sadly, when it comes to treating drug dependence, it doesn't mean that all you need is discipline to stop the withdrawal symptoms,’ said Dr. Lumpsum, Deputy Director of Academic and Medical affairs at Thanyarak Hospital in an interview with Prachatai in 2018.

 The need to reform Thailand’s methods of forcing people into drug rehabilitation programmes

-In an interview with Prachatai in 2018, Dr. Lumpsum shared his research findings showing that about up to 300,000 patients are in the drug rehab system each year.
+In an interview with Prachathai in 2018, Dr. Lumpsum shared his research findings showing that about up to 300,000 patients are in the drug rehab system each year.
 In 2019, data from the Ministry of Health showed that 107,363 of those patients (47% of the total) entered a drug rehabilitation centre to avoid prosecution for a drug-related case, therefore on a coercive basis, while the numbers of people who voluntarily joined a drug rehab programme amounted to 55,569 people (24.7%).
-Fv This means that in 2019, 75% or 169,312 people in the drug rehabilitation centres did not enter the programme voluntarily, but to avoid criminal charges.
+This means that in 2019, 75% or 169,312 people in the drug rehabilitation centres did not enter the programme voluntarily, but to avoid criminal charges.